ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 # PROJECT 1: DIFFERENTIAL EXPRESSION ANALYSIS OF THE RESPONSE OF ARABIDOPSIS THALIANA VASCULATURE TISSUE TO UV TREATMENT
 ## INTRODUCTION
 Environmental stresses affect plant tissues in various degrees, and plants' response to stress often have tissue-specific components.
 Berkowitz et al. (2021) previously compare the transcriptomes analysis of three leaf tissues (epidermis, mesophyll, vasculature) of _Arabidopsis thaliana_ in response to stress.
 This current project aims at determining the genes that respond to UV stress in the vasculature by:
-- performing differential expression analysis in the UV-treated vs water-treated vasculature (control);
+- performing differential expression analysis in the UV-treated versus water-treated vasculature (control);
 - performing functional enrichment analysis and pathway mapping to identify major biological processes associated with the differentially expressed genes (DEGs).

 ## METHODS